fedRBE

 Utility scripts overview

-This repository includes several utility scripts to facilitate data processing, analysis, and visualization placed in evaluation_utils/.
+This repository includes several utility scripts to facilitate data processing, analysis, and visualization.
+All main scripts are located at the repository root; the remaining helpers are placed in evaluation_utils/.

 Troubleshooting